MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/finance-insights/finance-insights-home-page.md

 ### Using Cash flow forecasts

 The Cash flow forecast capability can help you more accurately estimate your cash position.
+The intelligent cash flow forecasting is built on top of existing the cash flow forecasting functionality in Dynamics 365 Finance.
+To review the existing capability, see [Cash flow forecasting](../cash-bank-management/cash-flow-forecasting.md).

 - To learn about the new capabilities in Cash flow forecasts see [Cash flow forecast](cash-flow-forecast-intro.md).
 - For information about importing external data to include in your cashflow forecast here, see [Use external data in cash flow forecasts](external-data-in-cash-flow.md).